Solian, 400 mg 30 pcs.

 Contraindications

-– Concomitant prolactin-dependent tumors (including prolactinoma of the pituitary gland, breast cancer).
+– Concomitant prolactin-dependent tumors (including pituitary prolactinoma, breast cancer).

 – Pheochromocytoma.

-– Severe renal insufficiency (CK less than 10 ml/min).
+– Severe renal failure (creatinine clearance less than 10 ml/min).

 – Combined use with sultopride.

-– Combined use with dopaminergic agonists (including amantadine, apomorphine, bromocriptine, cabergoline, entacapone, lisuride, pergolide, pyribedil, pramipexole, quinagolide, ropinirole, selegiline ) except in patients with Parkinson’s disease.
+– Combined use with dopaminergic agonists (including amantadine, apomorphine, bromocriptine, cabergoline, entacapone, lisuride, pergolide, piribedil, pramipexole, quinagolide, ropinirole, selegiline), with the exception of patients with Parkinson’s disease.

-– Hypersensitivity to amisulpride and other components of the preparation.
+– Hypersensitivity to amisulpride and other components of the drug.

-The drug should be used with caution in:
+The drug should be used with caution when:

 – Pregnancy.